HallM/poc-fw2/concepts.md

 - typescript friendly

+- possibility to stream the response (HTTP Progressive)

 - IoC system ?
+    - should be able to inject services
+        - data models
+    - inject request-specific stuff
+        - access to the logged in user
+        - raw request
+        - session
+        - raw response

 - hot loading: editing template files and seeing changes reflect.
     - even better if this can be done with CSS and client side JS to an extent